AaronDrinkwater/AaronDrinkwater.github.io/_posts/2017-07-19-conditionals.markdown

 thumb: c_thumb.jpg
 ---

 C++ offers several simple and easy ways to loop.
 Loops can be used to process the same logic a number of times.
 The most common is the for loop, followed by while and the do-while.
-These loops are known as conditional because they continue to loop until a specific condition is met.
+These loops are known as conditional because they continue to loop until a specific condition is met. <!--more-->

 ## The For Loop
 -----